|The MIAA Modifications and Guidelines are listed below with LHS Additional clarifying statements.|

 - Post-Game Procedures – Refer to Team Handshakes in this guidance.
 Recognition of the other team, coaches and/or officials should be done from a distance greater than 6 feet and should not delay departure from the competition venue.
 Teams and group of players should maintain social distancing and/or staggering departure times at the conclusion of the contest.

-- General Equipment – There should be no shared athletic equipment.
+- General Equipment – There should be no shared athletic equipment unless required by the sport rules – ie., one basketball is used during competition and must be used by all players.
 Any equipment that is used for practice should be cleaned and disinfected prior to and immediately following practice.
 Only one individual should handle the set-up and break-down of equipment on any given day (i.e. goals, cones, etc.).

 - Balls – Each player should bring their own ball or use the same school-issued ball during practice.
 Skill training, conditioning, agility, etc. can be done with the one player/one ball concept.
 Balls must be sanitized before and after each practice/game.
 Sport specific modifications also list other ball cleaning practices during competition. *LHS coaches will be provided with sanitizing wipes/spray to disinfect equipment*